British Citizenship for Stateless Children Born in the UK

 Success Story on British Citizenship for Stateless Child

-Stateless Child is Registered as British Citizenship with Help from A Y & J Solicitors
+Stateless Child is Registered as British Citizen with Help from A Y & J Solicitors

 Mr. S approached us to assist with regularising the status of his family.
 He and his wife had entered the United Kingdom as students from India over 13 years ago.
 Nine years ago, they were blessed with a healthy son.
 Mr. S spent a lot of time and money seeking advice on how to regularise…